luckylwk/luckylwk.github.io/_posts/2015-09-13-visualising-mnist-pca-tsne.markdown

 t-SNE done!
 Time elapsed: 813.213096142 seconds
 </pre>

-Now what we have the two resulting dimensions we can again visualise it, plot them and color them by their respective label.
+Now that we have the two resulting dimensions we can again visualise them by creating a scatter plot of the two dimensions and coloring each sample by its respective label.

 ~~~python
 df_tsne = df.loc[rndperm[:n_sne],:].copy()